weinstockj/pileup_region/README.md

 ### Usage

-After `cargo build --release`
+After running `cargo build --release` :

 `./target/release/pileup_region <region_file> <cram> <fasta> `

 The `<region file>` should have the following columns: `chr, pos, ref, alt, aa_change` .
-You can leave `aa_change` as blank or a dummy value if don't need it.
+You can leave `aa_change` as blank or a dummy value if you don't need it.
+The column headers next to match these exactly.

 ### Install
 cargo build --release